ktschroeder/Cloudless/README.md

 - Windows natively provides a history function when right clicking on icon on taskbar.
 Manage and give option to enable/disable this?
 Align with in-app list?
 - consider thumbnails for recent image list if feasible and okay UI/UX
 - bug: when fullscreen, right click to context menu then left click on main window is treated as double-click
-- loading GIF takes a while, may be good to show "Loading..." text or something.
-User cursor stays weird?
-Possibly blocks stuff? (try opening local vs dragging from web)
 - Zen: look back at earlier approach (in feature branch), offer both as different styles.
 - Zen: option for "darker zen": just make the BG black. due to opacities, overall effect is more mellow, and also occasionally shows space-esque black or near black which can be neat.
 But I think light by default is good: seems more visually pleasant.
 - Zen: compare performance of app before and after adding Zen to identify any performance issues.
 Probably make it off or much easier by default.
-- indicator of current zoom amount upon zooming
 - mouse-friendly controls: scroll when not holding CTRL to navigate directory, maybe.
 - revisit whether/how image should automatically pan/zoom when resizing window in expl mode.
 - For zoom-to-fill ==> exploration mode, could probably make seamless by simulating the zooming in expl mode to match the previous view.